Michdo93/openhab_static_examples/tutorial_en.md

 ### Number

-For a `Number Item` it doesn`t matter in the end which number you assign.
+For a `Number Item` it does not matter in the end which number you assign.
 The important thing is that a `State` can contain e.g. a floating point number and in the `Sitemap` you still format to an integer!
 If one should access this `state`, one would have to consider this e.g. in a `rule` then:

 ```
 testNumber.postUpdate(50)